veo-labs/openveo-plugin-generator/generators/app/templates/docs/developers/_compilation.md

 In order to manage those compilations, we use [Grunt](http://gruntjs.com/) - A Javascript task runner.
 Many tasks are already written, but you can add your own.

-# Compiling SASS files
+# Compiling OpenVeo <%= Plugin %> back office client

-You can compile the plugin's back end SASS files using the following command (from plugin's root directory) :
+You can compile OpenVeo <%= Plugin %> the back office client use:

-    npm run build:scss
+    npm run build

-Or you can watch SASS files changes using the following command (from plugin's root directory) :
+To compile OpenVeo <%= Plugin %> back office when a file is modified use:

     npm run watch

-# Compiling JavaScript files

-You'll probably want to compile AngularJS files for production.
-You can do it using (from plugin's root directory) :

-    npm run build